Greetings simians! It’s time for another vlog, and today Matt and Chris are talking about image style.

 Where should you be getting your images?
 (04:28)

-We have our own photography studio here at the new Rusty Monkey office, which will soon be available to hire.
+We have our own photography studio here at the new Rusty Monkey office, which is available to hire.
 We also have in-house photographers who will be happy to take some snaps that tell the real story of your company.
-Get in touch!
+Get in touch to book in.

 In the meantime, we recommend the following stock image libraries that are free to use: